IFS Markets group includes 3 related companies.

 In terms of account types, IFS Markets offers a Standard Account, a Pro Account, and a demo account for first-time traders to trade with virtual money to get a feel of how trading works, before jumping into it with real money.

-The pro account is pretty much the same, but requires a minimum deposit of AUD 1,000, and has more competitive spreads, starting from just 0.3 pips (but the commission applies).
+The pro account is pretty much the same, and requires the minimum deposit of AUD 5, but has more competitive spreads, starting from just 0.3 pips (but the commission applies).

 Deposits and withdrawals may come with a transaction fee at this broker, depending on the payment method chosen.
 For deposits, transaction fees average 2% depending on the payment method.
 Although additional transaction fees are not explicitly stated on the broker’s website, it says that it reserves the right to “charge transaction fees on deposits at IFS Markets’s discretion without having to give notice.”